Rule Extraction in Unsupervised Anomaly Detection for Model Explainability: Application to OneClass SVM: 3. Our Proposal

+Images \ref{fig:starting_point} and \ref{fig:discard} shows an example application of this algorithm for a 2D space.
+In Image \ref{fig:starting_point} appears the initial scenario, where the first step in the iteration process consists in applying one cluster over the dataset for datatpoints of one of the classes (blue ones).
+However, with one cluster, the 2D square that enclose the datapoints contains points from the other class, so more clusters need to be applied.
+As \ref{fig:discard} shows, iteration 3 (with 3 clusters) is the first one with squares without red points, so those subspaces are turned into rules and the points inside them removed from the iteration process, that starts again with one cluster for the remaining datapoints.
+Iteration 6 will be the last one, and 5 rules have been extracted up to that point.

+The approximation proposed before is not the only one that can be applied in order to extract the rules.
+Image \ref{fig:keep} shows one of our alternative proposals over \cite{nunez2002rule} method.
+Instead of removing datapoints that are inside a rule without points from the other class, the process always keeps all datapoints in every iteration since there could be clustering patters that could only be found if all points are together.
+In this approach, the number of clusters is constantly increased until no datapoints from the other class are inside the hypercubes, or the maximum number of iterations is reached.
+We will further address this method as "keep" in the remaining of the paper.
+In contrast, the references to \parencite{nunez2002rule} method will be addressed as "keep\_reset".

+Another proposal that we include in this paper over \cite{nunez2002rule} is splitting the subspaces in a binary partition scheme.
+This is an alternative over the original proposal, that constantly increases the number of clusters until one rule has only datapoints from the same class, and then restarting the clustering process from the beginning for the remaining ones.
+We will address this method as "split" for the remaining of the paper.
+Image \ref{fig:keep_reset} shows how the same 2D example using this approach.

-We propose using rule extraction techniques within OCSVM models for anomaly detection, by generating hypercubes that encapsulate the non-anomalous data points, and using their vertices as rules that explain when a data point is considered non-anomalous.
-Our method has the following characteristics, according to the taxonomy for XAI in \cite{molnar2019interpretable}: \begin{itemize} \item Post-hoc: Explainability is achieved using external techniques. \item Global and individual: Explanations serve to explain how the whole model works, as well as why a specific data point is considered anomalous or non-anomalous. \item Model-agnostic: As with other techniques for global explanations \cite{molnar2019interpretable}, the only information needed to build the explanations are the input features and the outcomes of the system after fitting the model. \item Counterfactual: The explanations for why a data point is anomalous also include information on the changes that should take place in the feature values in order to consider that data point as non-anomalous. \end{itemize}
+According to the taxonomy for XAI in \cite{molnar2019interpretable}, our method has the following characteristics: \begin{itemize} \item Post-hoc: Explainability is achieved using external techniques. \item Global and individual: Explanations serve to explain how the whole model works, as well as why a specific data point is considered anomalous or non-anomalous. \item Model-agnostic: As with other techniques for global explanations \cite{molnar2019interpretable}, the only information needed to build the explanations are the input features and the outcomes of the system after fitting the model. \item Counterfactual: The explanations for why a data point is anomalous also include information on the changes that should take place in the feature values in order to consider that data point as non-anomalous. \end{itemize}

-Since explanations are based on hypercubes, the OCSVM kernel to be used is the Radial Basis Function (RBF), illustrated in Figure \ref{fig:outlier4}.
+Since the explanation algorithm is model-agnostic, it can work for any blackbox model.
+The only information needed is the train dataset and the outputs from the model.
+To illustrate it, this paper will show evaluations over OCSVM models with different kernels: radial basis function (RBF) and linear kernel.